mjl blog

 I wanted mox to be easy to use and run from the start, it’s one of the project goals.
 Make it too much effort to run your own infrastructure and people will stop doing it.
 I included a simple DNS-based mechanism to check for updates once a day, on opt-in basis.
 Aside: One nice aspect of using DNS is that requests are often going through a network-wide recursive resolver, so individual machines can’t necessarily be identified, there’s caching, redundancy.
 When I release a new version of mox, I update the DNS TXT record at _updates.xmox.nl.
 I’ve done that 13 times now, ripe for automation.
 It now works for mox, and all other Go modules.

 Another issue with running your own infrastructure is the effort it takes to update.
-Mox admins are already referred to gobuilds.org to download binaries for up-to-date binraies.
+Mox admins are already referred to gobuilds.org to download up-to-date binaries.
 But even for me it feels like a bit too much hassle to update promptly when needed.
 I had been pondering adding a one-click update mechanism.
 Ysco should do the trick, for mox and many more applications.

 Discussion & caveats